QuantumQ1/quantumq1.github.io/opportunities.md

 - PhD in theoretical physics or a closely related field
 - Experience in high-energy theory, amplitudes, or mathematical physics

-Prospective applicants are encouraged to **contact us directly** with:
+Prospective applicants are encouraged to contact us directly with:
 - CV
 - List of publications
 - Research statements
+- At least 2 reference letters

+Please apply for this postion via AJO [https://academicjobsonline.org/ajo/jobs/31344](https://academicjobsonline.org/ajo/jobs/31344).

 ---